KaeruShi/Weeabooify-AE/README.md

 - Go back to module list and long press at Weeabooify then tap Re-optimize
 - Open Weeaboify grant all permissions then login to your account
 - Wait for installation finish then tap on reboot and enjoy!
-> [!TIP]
+> [!Note]
 >
-> KernelSU doesn't show root prompt.
-You will have to manually enable root access for Iconify from the KernelSU app itself.
+> KSU users have to manually enable root access from the KernelSU app itself.
-> In some cases, you may need to disable the `Umount modules by default` option from KernelSU settings if Weeabooify changes are not reflecting.

 # ❤️ Credits
 ### Special thanks to: